narck/discreetBin/README.md

 To run **discreetBin**, you need a Redis server and node.js.

 If you don't have Redis, you can install it directly from most package managers or compile it yourself.
-The important part is to disable snapshots in **/etc/redis.conf** (if you're on OSX it's probably **/usr/local/etc/redis.conf**)
-From there find the default snapshot lines:
+The important part is to disable snapshots in `/etc/redis.conf` (if you're on OSX it's probably `/usr/local/etc/redis.conf`) From there find the default snapshot lines:
 ```shell
 save 900 1
 save 300 10
 save 60 10000
 ```
 and comment them out with a leading #.
 Run Redis with `redis-server`.
-Redis typically runs `6379` at localhost.
-Note that this is configured to default in the node-redis Redis client.
+Redis typically runs at port `6379`.
+Note that this is configured by default in the node-redis Redis client, so you don't need to configure anything in node.js.

 Follow this with
 ```shell